jcasimir/railsconf_tutorials/source/sessions/rails_is_just_ruby.markdown

 DING! (you should have received a text)

-And, let's do the same when an alarm clears (it stops being a problem)
+And, let's do the same when an alarm closes (it stops being a problem)

 ```ruby
   def destroy